brucavalcanti/brucavalcanti/README.md

 ## Hello 👋

-I'm Bruno, Android Developer with a degree in Computer Engineering.
+I'm Bruno, Android Developer with a bachelor's degree in Computer Engineering.
 I Have experience in Java and Android with Kotlin, Projects.
 I'm interested in improving myself with **Android**, currently my studies are focused on this area.

 - Currently improving myself with Android(Kotlin) and after this, probably Python or FullStack Development(Using React or Angular as framework)